orbitalquark/textadept/docs/api.md

 ### Functions defined by `textadept.run`

 <a id="textadept.run.build"></a>
-#### `textadept.run.build`(*root\_directory*)
+#### `textadept.run.build`(*dir*)

-Prompts the user with the command entry to build the project whose root path is *root_directory* or the current project using the shell command from the `build_commands` table.
+Prompts the user with the command entry to build the project whose root path is *dir* or the current project using the shell command from the `build_commands` table.
 The current project is determined by either the buffer's filename or the current working directory.
 Emits `BUILD_OUTPUT` events.

 Parameters:

-* *`root_directory`*: The path to the project to build.
+* *`dir`*: The path to the project to build.
 The default value is the current project.

 See also: